Nonparametric inference for fractional diffusion: The locally linear estimate

 where $\bar c_{\rho,H}=c_{\rho,H}/2 +1$ and of course $\beta$ has been chosen such that $\beta<2(H-1)$.

-Since $b$ is unknown, we have no reason to have informations about $L_x$.
-As usual in such a nonparametric context we have two choices.
-On the one hand we can restrict our problem to a class of drift function $b$ satisfying the above hypotheses with constants $L_x$ such that $L_x\in (L_{\mathrm{min}}{,}L_{\mathrm{max}})$.
-On the other hand, an adaptative (data-driven) choice of the bandwidth may be considered (see \cite{spo} and the references therein).
+Since $b$ is unknown, we have no reason to have information about $L_x$.
+As usual in such a non-parametric context, we have two choices.
+On the one hand, we can restrict our problem to a class of drift function $b$ satisfying the above hypotheses with constants $L_x$ such that $L_x\in(L_{\mathrm{min}}{,}L_{\mathrm{max}})$.
+On the other hand, an adaptive (data-driven) choice of the bandwidth may be considered (see \cite{spo} and the references therein).
 Unfortunately, the analysis of the error given in Theorem \ref{th-dev} seems to be not adapted to this powerful method of bandwidth's choice.

 To continue the comparison with the work of Spokoiny (see \cite{spo}), we may relate our random set and the one that appears in \cite{spo}.
-Indeed, very simple calculations allow us to write the exact expression of the smallest eigenvalue of the matrix $\mathrm{V}_t$ as
+Indeed, very simple calculations allow us to write the exact expression of the smallest eigenvalue of the matrix $\mathrm {V}_t$ as

-The above expression employs analogous quantities that the one appearing in the random set $\mathcal A_h$ (see \cite[Page 819]{spo}).
+The above expression employs analogous quantities that the one appearing in the random set $\mathcal A_h$ (see \cite{spo}, page 819).
 Despite these analogies, it is not easy to compare the two events.
-Moreover the discussion about the accuracy of the approximation and the "stochastic error" is different from the one made in \cite{spo}.
-This is due to the fact that the stochastic error is hidden in the random set $\A^{\mathrm{ll}}_{t,h}$ whereas it appears explicitly as a "conditional variance" in the work of Spokoiny.
+Moreover, the discussion about the accuracy of the approximation and the ``stochastic error'' is different from the one made in \cite{spo}.
+This is due to the fact that the stochastic error is hidden in the random set $\A^{\mathrm{ll}}_{t,h}$ whereas it appears explicitly as a ``conditional variance'' in the work of Spokoiny.

 Now we give an effective way to estimate the drift when we consider discrete observations.